-1.5.6 PLAN OF ACTION AND MILESTONES
+1.5.7 PLAN OF ACTION AND MILESTONES

-After receiving the StateRAMP SR-SAR, the provider shall develop a POA&M (Plan of Action and Milestones) that addresses specific vulnerabilities noted in the StateRAMP SR-SAR.
+After receiving the StateRAMP SAR, the provider shall develop a POA&M (Plan of Action and Milestones) that provides an actionable plan and timeline to address specific vulnerabilities noted in the StateRAMP SAR.
 The provider must demonstrate its capacity, capabilities, and a schedule to correct each weakness.
-The POA&M serves as a tracking system for the provider, StateRAMP PMO and authorizing bodies.
+The POA&M serves as a vulnerability tracking system for the provider, StateRAMP PMO and authorizing bodies.
 The implementation of the POA&M will be tracked during continuous monitoring, which begins upon authorization.

-1.5.7 SUBMISSION OF A SECURITY PACKAGE FOR REVIEW
+1.5.8 SUBMISSION OF A SECURITY PACKAGE FOR REVIEW